hinto-janai/monero-bash/README.md

 ---

 ### HTTP Spoofing
-monero-bash has options to spoof the HTTP headers sent during connections such that you blend in with regular browsers.
+monero-bash has options to spoof the HTTP headers sent during connections such that you blend in with web-browsers.
 Options in [`monero-bash.conf`](https://github.com/hinto-janaiyo/monero-bash/blob/main/config/monero-bash.conf):
 ```
 FAKE_HTTP_HEADERS      Send random (weighted) browser-like HTTP headers instead of [Wget/VERSION]
+TOR_BROWSER_MIMIC      Mimic the HTTP headers that [Tor browser] sends and uses
 ONLY_USER_AGENT        Only send a random [User-Agent] instead of all the normal HTTP headers
 ONLY_WGET_CURL         Only use random [2016-2022] versions of Wget/Curl as the User-Agent
 HTTP_HEADERS_VERBOSE   Print the HTTP headers selected before making a connection